COVID-19 vaccine availability: Where to find it Saturday - News Break

 (Sean Gallup / Getty)

-Here are several locations where you can find the vaccine in Thief River Falls:
+Here are several locations where you can find the vaccine in Thomasville:

 Available vaccine types: Moderna (age 18+), Johnson & Johnson/Janssen (age 18+)